 Dr. Sally Edwards has many years of experience in engaging a wide range of stakeholders to promote the environmental health of communities and develop safer and greener products.
-She facilitates the work of the Green Chemistry & Commerce Council’s Retailer Leadership Council, whose mission is to promote safer chemicals, materials and products across retail supply chains.
-Sally is a co-founder of the Chemical Footprint Project, which is designed to recognize corporate leadership in the use of safer chemicals.
-Sally holds a MS in Environmental Health Science from Harvard University and a BA in Human Biology from Stanford University.
+She is a senior research associate at the Lowell Center for Sustainable Production at the University of Massachusetts Lowell.
+She facilitates the work of the Green Chemistry & Commerce Council’s Retailer Leadership Council, whose mission is to promote safer chemicals, materials and products across retail supply and value chains.
+Sally is a co-founder of the Chemical Footprint Project, which is designed to benchmark companies and recognize corporate leadership in the use of safer chemicals.
+Sally holds an MS in Environmental Health Science from Harvard University and a BA in Human Biology from Stanford University.
 She completed her doctorate in Work Environment at the University of Massachusetts Lowell.
 Her book, Beyond Child’s Play: Sustainable Product Design in the Global Doll-Making Industry, was published in 2009.

-Dr. Joel Tickner is Associate Professor in the Department of Public Health at the University of Massachusetts Lowell where he also directs the Chemicals Policy and Science Initiative at the Lowell Center for Sustainable Production.
-He is founder and Director of the Green Chemistry and Commerce Council.
-He is a leading expert on chemicals regulation, regulatory science, and application of green chemistry and alternatives assessment in science and policy.
+Dr. Joel Tickner is a Professor of Public Health at the University of Massachusetts Lowell.
+He is founder and Executive Director of the Green Chemistry & Commerce Council (GC3); Executive Director of the Association for the Advancement of Alternatives Assessment (A4), a new professional association; and Co-Director of the Massachusetts Toxics Use Reduction Institute (TURI).
+He is a leading expert on application of green chemistry and alternatives assessment in science and policy.
 He has served on a number of EPA and National Academy of Sciences advisory committees and advises government agencies around the world.
-He holds a Masters of Science degree in Environmental Studies from the University of Montana and a Doctor of Science Degree from the Department of Work Environment at University of Massachusetts Lowell and was an Environmental Protection Agency STAR Fellow.
+He holds a Masters of Science degree in Environmental Studies from the University of Montana and a Doctor of Science Degree from the Department of Work Environment at University of Massachusetts Lowell.